Kim's son suffered from plagiocephaly and was treated with helmet therapy. Kim is also an RN with a passion for preventative health.

 We were to follow up with the craniofacial doctor after that point.
 However, because our insurance was not covering much of anything with this whole process, we opted not to go.
 The C.O. explained ("off the record") that the craniofacial doctor would only just discharge us anyway.

 The plagiocephaly definitely looks better than it did.
 The asymmetry is not as noticeable.
-To me, his head just appears more flat throughout the back.
+To me, his head just appears flatter throughout the back.
 He has thick blonde hair, so that does help to hide it.

 We are not 100% pleased with the outcome, but we are glad we did the helmet therapy overall.
 Had we not, his head might have continued to get worse.